korabum/acak_kata/README.md

 # Acak Kata
-A simple word game created just for fun.
+A simple word game created in Python 2 just for fun.
 The wordlist is taken from /usr/share/dict/words.